oi-analytics/oi-analytics.github.io/about.md

 ## Founders and Directors

-Prof. Jim Hall
+### Prof. Jim Hall
-Founder and Director of Oxford Infrastructure Analytics Professor of Climate and Environmental Risk and lead of OPSIS, University of Oxford
+Founder and Director of OIA

+Professor of Climate and Environmental Risk and lead of OPSIS, University of Oxford

-Dr. Raghav Pant
+### Dr. Raghav Pant
-Founder and Director of Oxford Infrastructure Analytics Senior Research Associate at OPSIS, University of Oxford
+Founder and Director of OIA

+Senior Research Associate at OPSIS, University of Oxford

-Dr. Scott Thacker
+### Dr. Scott Thacker
-Founder and Managing Director of Oxford Infrastructure Analytics Honorary Research Associate at OPSIS, University of Oxford
+Founder and Managing Director of OIA

+Honorary Research Associate at OPSIS, University of Oxford